 We are deeply grateful to everyone who supported our participants.

 Well, let’s go!

 Made with using 3ds Max, Vray and Photoshop.
-You can find his WIP on the forum.

 Michael Bitsakis: “Can’t go wrong with clay and this is the perfect example!”.